asteroidzman/asteroidz/README.md

-# Maomaowm
+# Mango

 This project's development is based on [dwl](https://codeberg.org/dwl/dwl/).

-"Since many people have asked about the meaning of this compositor's name, 'Maomao' is an online alias I've been using for years - it comes from the first two characters of the Chinese word for 'caterpillar' (毛毛虫).
-You can basically think of it as meaning 'caterpillar'.

 1. **Lightweight & Fast Build**

-   - _Maomao_ is as lightweight as _dwl_, and can be built completely within a few seconds.
-Despite this, _Maomao_ does not compromise on functionality.
+   - _Mango_ is as lightweight as _dwl_, and can be built completely within a few seconds.
+Despite this, _Mango_ does not compromise on functionality.

 2. **Feature Highlights**
-   - In addition to basic WM functionality, Maomao provides:
+   - In addition to basic WM functionality, Mango provides:
      - Excellent xwayland support.
      - Base tags not workspaces (supports separate window layouts for each tag)
      - Smooth and customizable complete animations (window open/move/close, tag enter/leave,layer open/close/move)